alpavlove/memory-matching-game/README.md

 ## Development server

-Run `nx serve client` for a dev server.
+* Run `nx serve client` to run the app.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+* Run `nx serve api` to run the API.

+## Tests
+Run `nx test client` to execute the unit tests via [Jest](https://jestjs.io).

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.

-## Remote caching

-Run `npx nx connect-to-nx-cloud` to enable [remote caching](https://nx.app) and make CI faster.

 ## Further help